 The function of Education is primarily the purview of local education agencies (LEAs) but also has some activities at the state level.
-Education institutions subject to this schedule include Governor Morehead School for the Blind, North Carolina School for the Deaf, Eastern North Carolina School for the Deaf, state operated healthcare facilities operated by the Department of Health and Human Services (DHHS), and prisons, youth development centers, and juvenile detention centers operated by the Department of Public Safety (DPS).
+Education institutions subject to this schedule include Governor Morehead School for the Blind, North Carolina School for the Deaf, Eastern North Carolina School for the Deaf, state operated healthcare facilities operated by the Department of Health and Human Services (DHHS), prisons operated by Department of Adult Correction (DAC), and youth development centers and juvenile detention centers operated by the Department of Public Safety (DPS).
 This schedule applies to the Governor's School program and the curriculum and assessment standards developed by the Department of Public Instruction (DPI).
 This schedule also applies to agencies that oversee professional credentialing.